milvus-io/milvus-sdk-cpp/examples/example.md

 - `./cmake_build/examples/sdk_iterator_query`: example to show the usage of query iterator.
 - `./cmake_build/examples/sdk_iterator_search`: example to show the usage of search iterator.
 - `./cmake_build/examples/sdk_json`: example to show the usage of JSON field.
+- `./cmake_build/examples/sdk_nullalbe_field`: example to show the usage of nullable field.
 - `./cmake_build/examples/sdk_partition_key`: example to show the usage of partition key.
 - `./cmake_build/examples/sdk_rbac`: example to show the usage of RBAC.
 - `./cmake_build/examples/sdk_text_match`: example to show the usage of TEXT_MATCH.